sabvan/consensus/README.md

 with several key-value servers that coordinate their activities through the Raft log.

 This project was completed by me based off of skeleton code for a class assignment.
+Primary files written were raft.go, common.go, client.go, and server.go